natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/M.B.174A-3.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} French bomber {{Battle-rating}}.
 It was introduced in [[Update 1.73 "Vive la France"]].

+Though classified as a bomber, the M.B.174 can feel more like a twin-engine strike aircraft; in this role it is a decent choice, being able to drop forgiving bombs with high accuracy in a ground attack role and using its speed to get away from any return fire.
+It however lacks purpose in air battles, as its single bomb only allows it to bomb one ground target and any air target is more maneuvreable than the poorly armed M.B.174.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}